 Fayetteville, Arkansas has been my home for the last 35 years.
 I moved here in 1981 after living my first 30 years in California.
 Palo Alto, my home town -- or "Camelot" as Pati and I like to call it -- is kind of like the Garden of Eden: not a place you move back to once you've left.
 Not on my salary anyway.

 Not that I've regretted it; Fayetteville is a great college town nestled in the Ozark Mountains of northwest Arkansas, with beautiful scenery, miles of bike trails, great music and theater, awesome public library, and a flourishing cafe, restaurant, craft beer, and nightlife scene.
 Its combination of feisty liberals and down-to-earth Arkies keeps it interesting and real.

 Other interests include baking (I make a mean sourdough-sprouted buckwheat-oat-wheat-spelt-barley-raisin bread), rustic furniture making, gardening, biking, and hanging out with my wonderful family, which includes wife Pati, five kids --step and otherwise-- and three fast-growing granddaughters.
-I AM HERE CARDS now lets me create fun and accurate hand-drawn maps -- which is what I always pictured myself doing anyway -- and combines it with working with these great old printing machines.
-Hope you enjoy my cards as much as I do.
+I AM HERE CARDS now lets me create fun and accurate hand-drawn maps, which is what I always pictured myself doing anyway.
+Hope you enjoy my cards as much as I enjoy making them.